-What is meta description?
+What is a meta description?

-<meta name="description" content="Your unique meta description."> </head>
+<meta name="description" content="Your awesome meta description!">

 Why is meta description important?

 Meta description improves the website’s presence in the search results.
 There are 2 main reasons why every page should have a properly optimized meta description:

 - It helps users to understand what your page is about

 Let’s take a closer look at the importance of meta descriptions for a website.

 1. It helps users

 The primary purpose of meta description is to inform users what the webpage is about just in a few words.

 Generally speaking, people try to find relevant answers within the SERP as quickly as possible.